Making ends meet is becoming increasingly tough for farmer Fergus Pong.

 By bastards Mr Pong is referring to his bankers, of which he has a herd of about thirty.
-I peer into the shed and all thoughts of bird strike are banished as I marvel at these magnificent creatures, milling around in their creased business suits, chattering away to each other via iPhones and Blackberries.
+I peer into the shed and all thoughts of bird strike are banished as I marvel at these magnificent creatures, milling around in their creased business suits, chattering away to each other via their smart phones.

 "Astonishing!"
 I breathe.
 Thanks to government subsidies and tax breaks, farming bankers is now a much more lucrative business than raising cattle.
 "Are they easy to keep?"
 I ask.

 "Well I don't know about that," Mr Pong says.
 "They don't half make a racket during the night, and they can be quite fussy about what they eat, but I suppose clearing up the shit is marginally better.
 They can be quite boisterous though.
 You have to take a firm line with them."

 No sooner has he said this than he raises his shotgun, takes aim and fires.
 I instinctively turn away.
 When I look back I see a young investment banker lying on the floor, a widening circle around him as the others gently move away from his still twitching body.